 External Examiners’ Period of Tenure

-Four academic years is the normal appointment period, with a fifth extension year being possible.
+Four academic years is the normal appointment period, with a fifth extension year possible.
 In some special cases, the term would be for one year only.

 The period of office for undergraduate programmes is usually the academic year, 1 October to 30 September.
 The cessation date for postgraduate taught programmes would usually be 31 December of the relevant calendar year.